 Typically, the problem has to be very severe to make the house condemned.
 It is not unheard of for the term to be used lightly, especially when the house has been abandoned and has suffered a lot of damage from weather, lack of maintenance, or vandalism.
 A condemned house can be a significant risk for a home buyer and can be a big risk for a seller.
 Here is things you must know about it.

 What is the Risk of Buying or Selling a Condemned House?

 Now we know what is a condemned house.
 What are the risks?

-Buying or selling a condemned house is very risky.
+Buying or selling a condemned house is very risky just as with a foreclosed house.
 The risk is that a buyer purchases the home to find out later that there is a problem with the structure and might not be able to use the house before the structural issues have been fixed up.